 Some tools go deeper, offering sentiment analysis, prompt-based tracking, and source attribution.
 This means you don’t just know if you’re mentioned, but also how and why.

-Why LLM Monitoring is Crucial for Your Business
+Why LLM Monitoring is Crucial for Your Business in 2026

 Unlike traditional search, LLMs don’t always link back to your site.
 They summarize, rephrase, or synthesize information from multiple sources.
 Your content could be the basis for an answer, but you might never get the credit or the click.